 - Introduction to US Law and

-- A minimum of six credits hours in other course subjects tested on the New York State Bar Examination.
+- A minimum of six hours in other course subjects tested on the New York State Bar Examination.
 Courses include: Business Associations, Civil Procedure I, Civil Procedure II, Conflict of Laws, U.S. Constitutional Law I, Constitutional Law II, Contracts, Criminal Procedure, Criminal Procedure Adjudication, Substantive Criminal Law, Evidence, Family Law, Property, Real Estate Transactions Workshop, Torts, Trusts & Estates, Commercial Law I

 Many students are most interested in our varied international and comparative law courses.
 Listed below are popular choices from past years, as well as some new course offerings.
 For a full listing of upcoming courses, visit the law school course catalogue on CourseLink.